 The contents of your underwear are of no concern to me.
 Whether you have a penis, vagina, a little of column A and B…or even a fleshy blank mound of skin like Alan Rickman had in Dogma, I don’t give a shit what you’re packing.
 That sort of thing doesn’t factor into how I form opinions on human beings.
 If the identification of your genitalia does somehow become pertinent to my life, then I’ll ask.
-But, regardless of the answer, you’ll get no judgement from me.
+But, regardless of the answer, you’ll get no judgment from me.

-Not that it makes my opinion anymore valid—after all, I’m a cis white man, so what the hell would I know about being a persecuted minority?—but for the record, some of my best friends are trans and I have absolutely no clue what their genitals look like.
+Not that it makes my opinion any more valid—after all, I’m a cis white man, so what the hell would I know about being a persecuted minority?—but for the record, some of my best friends are trans and I have absolutely no clue what their genitals look like.
 Nor do I care to know.

-I consider that to be simple common decency, but apparently I’m an exception in my apathy toward undie contents.
+I consider that to be simple common decency, but apparently, I’m an exception in my apathy toward undie contents.
 I’ve literally seen people ask my trans friends questions about their genitals and wondered where someone procures that level of tactless audacity.
 People can identify however they like.
 Tell me what to call you, and I’ll call you that.
-Or I’ll make up a nickname like I do for all of my friends.
+Or I’ll make up a nickname as I do for all of my friends.
 Which brings me to this movie and why I’m praising it.

 How can I, being such a progressive, love movies like Sleepaway Camp or Silence of the Lambs?
 It comes down to feeling secure in my own morality.
-I’m not transphobic, I’m not friends with anyone who is transphobic, and I can watch movies or listen to music that aren’t in line with my way of thinking.
-Because I know that times were different back then, and that there’s not a damn thing I can do to go back and change it.
+I’m not transphobic, I’m not friends with anyone who is transphobic, and I can watch movies or listen to music that isn’t in line with my way of thinking.
+Because I know that times were different back then and that there’s not a damn thing I can do to go back and change it.

 We simply cannot undo the ignorance of prior generations.